zpoint/CPython-Internals/Interpreter/gil/gil.md

 #### fields

-the python intepreter in a program written in C, every executable program written in C have a `main` function
+the python intepreter is a program written in C, every executable program written in C have a `main` function

 those `main` related functions are defined in `cpython/Modules/main.c`, you will find that the `main` related function does some inilialization for the intepreter status before execute the `main loop`, the `_gil_runtime_state` will be created and initialized in the inilialization